shooshtarilab/TMExplorer/README.md

 | tumours       | The number of tumours sampled by the study |
 | geo_accession | The GEO accession ID for the dataset |

-To view the gene expression data for this dataset use this:
+Data attributes are matrices or dataframes containing data from the study, and metadata attributes describe the data in the study.
+Both can be accessed in the same manner; to view the gene expression data for this dataset use this:
 ```
 View(res[[1]]$expression)
 ```